Muhammad-Ibrahim-Khan/Twitter_Sentiment_Analysis_with_Kubernetes/README.md

 * **Minikube** - a Kubernetes distribution geared towards new users and development work.
 It is not meant for production deployments however since it can only run a single node cluster on your machine.
 Installation instructions [here](https://minikube.sigs.k8s.io/docs/start/).

+The configuration of the minikube cluster I set are as follows:
+- Minikube Version: 1.26.0-beta.1
+- Driver: Virtualbox
+- Kubernetes Version: 1.23.6
+- Docker Version: 20.10.14
+- Kubectl Version: 1.25.3

 ### Starting Minikube